 Troubleshooting SOAP Problems in InterSystems IRIS

-This chapter provides information to help you identify causes of SOAP problems in InterSystems IRIS.
-It discusses the following topics:
+This topic provides information to help you identify causes of SOAP problems in InterSystems IRIS.

 To identify the cause of a SOAP problem, you typically need the following information:

 The WSDL and all external documents to which it refers.

 (In the case of message-related problems) Some form of message logging or tracing.
 You have the following options:

 Option Usable with SSL/TLS?
 Shows HTTP headers?
 Comments InterSystems IRIS SOAP log Yes Optionally For security errors, this log shows more detail than is contained in the SOAP fault.
 Web Gateway trace Yes Yes For problems with SOAP messages that use MTOM (MIME attachment), it is crucial to see HTTP headers.
 Third-party tracing tools No Depends on the tool Some tracing tools also show lower-level details such as the actual packets being sent, which can be critical when you are troubleshooting.